pyfsi/coconut/docs/docs.md

 These links also work on the documentation website, as they are automatically replaced by the correct URL.
 Take for example a look at the documentation of the [mappers](../coupling_components/mappers/mappers.md) or the [examples](../examples/examples.md).

+In addition, it is also possible to link to (sub)sections of a file.
+It is less straightforward to find the correct address in this case, but PyCharm gives you suggestions if you type a # behind the filename.
+Some examples: [this paragraph](docs.md#links-to-other-markdown-files), [a CoCoNuT tutorial](../README.md#getting-started), [setting up a Fluent case](../coupling_components/solver_wrappers/fluent/fluent.md#setting-up-a-new-case), [radial basis mappers](../coupling_components/mappers/mappers.md#mapperradialbasis).
+This feature has some limitations: it is not possible to link to a section name that appears several times in a file (non-unique name); it is not possible to link to a section name that is a link itself.

 ### Math
 For writing mathematics, LaTeX notation can be used.
 Inline equations must be enclosed in single dollar signs (e.g. $E = m c^2$), block-style equations in double dolar signs, e.g.